-What is Safe Money in Retirement Planning?
+What Is Safe Money in Retirement Planning?

 Chances are you have heard of “safe money” at some point.
 From financial talk shows and radio commercials to television broadcasts and retirement seminars, it’s a concept that is all over the place.
 “Safe money” is commonly defined as the money you can’t afford to lose.